-Oil jumps, U.S. light crude at 2-1/2-year high on Keystone woe
+U.S. crude extends rally to $58, first time since 2015

-Oil prices spiked on Wednesday with U.S. light crude hitting highs not seen since July 2015 after faults on a major pipeline dented Canadian deliveries to the United States, where crude inventories were also reported to be falling.
+Oil extended gains on Wednesday, with U.S. crude hitting $58 a barrel for the first time since July 2015 as a major pipeline cut Canadian crude flows to the United States, where inventories are expected to have fallen further.

+The Keystone pipeline will cut deliveries by 85 per cent or more through the end of November, sources said.
+A report from the American Petroleum Institute (API) showed a big drop in U.S. crude stocks, ahead of Wednesday's official inventory data.

 Keystone, which carries 590,000 barrels per day of crude from Alberta's oil sands to markets in the United States, was shut last week after a 5,000-barrel spill in South Dakota.

-This adds to a picture of falling crude inventories painted by the American Petroleum Institute (API) in its weekly report on Tuesday, with stocks dropping by 6.4 million barrels in the week to Nov.
+This adds to a picture of tighter U.S. supplies.
+The API said on Tuesday that crude stocks dropped by 6.4 million barrels in the week to Nov.
 17, far above analysts' expectations.

-The latest official U.S. production and inventory data is due on Wednesday.
+The latest official U.S. production and inventory data is due on Wednesday at 1530 GMT.

 "If we see the U.S. Energy Information Administration ... confirming the big draw in crude oil stocks reported by the API last night, I think we will see the market going higher," Varga said.

-Outside North America, markets have been supported by an effort led by the Organization of the Petroleum Exporting Countries to end a global supply overhang by restraining output.
+Oil has also been supported by an effort led by the Organization of the Petroleum Exporting Countries to end a global supply overhang by restraining output.

-The deal to curb production is due to expire in March, but is widely expected to be extended at the group's next meeting on Nov.
-30.
+The deal to curb production expires in March, but is widely expected to be extended at a Nov.
+30 meeting.

 "There is growing consensus that OPEC will extend their production cut deal at the end of the month.
 This confidence along with the current geopolitical environment has kept ICE Brent trading firmly above $60 per barrel," Dutch bank ING said.